 The manager of the office is as a secretary to the senior management, and hence, has to administer and manage all sorts of tasks both in the absence and presence of top authorities.
 He has to conduct meetings and appointments, maintain schedules and calendars, administer travel arrangements, distribute and prepare urgent meetings and communicate with correspondence.

 Also, the secretarial responsibilities involve the manager to screen and answer all incoming calls, compile, and present essential reports and make necessary arrangements as and when required by the top authority or by the official staff.

 4. Data Management:

-Maintaining data bases is another core responsibility of an office manager.
+Maintaining databases is another core responsibility of an office manager.
 He is the person responsible for protection, organization retention, removal and transfer of records as well as retrieval of information from various departments.
-Besides maintaining complete records of important data about the office, it is also the duty of the manager to ensure that data remains secured and safe.
+Besides maintaining complete records of important data about the office, the manager also must ensure that data remains secured and safe.

 6. Customer Service:

 Handling inquiries related to the customers, attending their complaints and maintaining adequate customer relations is a key role to be played by the office manager.
 In addition to this, he must also process customer reports and maintain an updated customer record file to ensure that customers are served to an optimal level, and the company can earn revenue from both novel and existing clients.